jacksonmgrant/Scribe/README.md

 - [x] Upload screenshots of app
 - [x] Package into one repo
     - [x] Write scripts for setup & startup
+    - [ ] Consolidate setup scripts for readability

 ### Final